Pfern/PANGenomics/exercises/toy/README.md

     zcat HG002-NA24385-20_1M-2M-50x_1.fq.gz | awk '{ printf("%s",$0); n++; if(n%4==0) { printf("\n");} else { printf("\t\t");} }' | grep -Ff <(zcat compared.tsv.gz | awk '{ if ($4 < -10) print $1 }' ) | sed 's/\t\t/\n/g' | gzip >worse.fq.gz
     zcat HG002-NA24385-20_1M-2M-50x_1.fq.gz | awk '{ printf("%s",$0); n++; if(n%4==0) { printf("\n");} else { printf("\t\t");} }' | grep -Ff <(zcat compared.tsv.gz | awk '{ if ($4 > 10) print $1 }' ) | sed 's/\t\t/\n/g' | gzip >better.fq.gz

 Let's dig into some of the more-highly differentiated reads to understand why vg is providing a better (or worse) alignment.
 How might you go about this?
-There are multiple approaches, but you may find some of these commands useful:
+There are many ways you could do this, but you may find some of these commands useful:

 - `vg view -aj ALN.gam` : convert a .gam alignment into a text-based JSON representation with one alignment per line
+- `vg view -aJG ALN.json` : convert the JSON representation back into a .gam alignment file
 - `vg mod -g ID -x N GRAPH.vg` : extract the subgraph that is within `N` nodes from node `ID`
 - `vg mod -P -i ALN.gam GRAPH.vg` : add the paths from the alignment into the graph (similar to the reference path in the exercise)